We provide solutions, not band-aids, to keep your facility running at full capacity.

 Maintenance on SCR units can be challenging due to red-hot material buried deep in ash, intense temperatures and noxious fumes.
 Typically, plants require a cooling-off period necessitating a long pause in production before personnel can complete the repair.

 However, our technicians perform the needed maintenance, sometimes with the boiler still running, allowing you to bring the SCR unit back online in record time.
-We routinely work in temperatures exceeding 400 degrees, kept cool in our proprietary PPE suits.
+We routinely work in temperatures exceeding 400 degrees, kept cool in our proprietary PPE cooling & life support system.
 This reduces or eliminates lost production costs and expensive downtime for oil refineries, chemical facilities and power plants.

 SCR units are designed to remove about 90 percent of nitrogen oxides, but SCR catalyst maintenance and management is essential for ensuring that they operate at full capacity.
 This includes monitoring the catalyst’s activity level and watching for heavy ash buildup that can cause a severe drop in pressure.
 In addition, excess SCR ammonia can create ammonia slip, which causes numerous problems.